JensJoschi/variability_timing/03 analysis/analysis.md

 ### functions

 slighlity modified functions of forest.rma and forest.default (metafor).
 Forest.default now returns x-values and cex as well; everything is the same as the original version.
 Forest.rma now does not whiskers itself but lets user input whiskers size.
 The other two functions are hidden functions of the same package, which are required for the main function to run.
+(this chunk is not included in this md file)

 ### statistical approaches